-Value Comments 0 SMD modelled using parameters specified in SUEWS_Soil.txt .
+Value Comments 0 SMD modelled using parameters specified in SUEWS_Soil.txt.
 Recommended in this version.
 1 Observed SM provided in the meteorological forcing file is used.
 Data are provided as volumetric soil moisture content.
 Metadata must be provided in SUEWS_Soil.txt.
+Not available in this version.
 2 Observed SM provided in the meteorological forcing file is used.
 Data are provided as gravimetric soil moisture content.
 Metadata must be provided in SUEWS_Soil.txt.
+Not available in this version.